Rui Nie

 Thesis and Publication

 • Exploring Machine Olfaction.
-Undergraduate Honors Thesis in Statistics (2023)
+Undergraduate Honors Thesis in Statistics (2024).
+Featured in LSA Magazine.

 Awards & Certifications